masqquerade/jb_survey_visualizer_integration/README.md

 ## Technical Challenges
 #### 1. The problem: Too Many Requests
 The Open Trivia API allows only __one request__ every 5 seconds per IP.
 On initial load, the app needs to:
-- Make initial categories request;
+- Request categories list
-- Get code 3 or 4 (token expired or empty);
 - Get new token and save it;
-- Repeat initial categories request with the token;
-- Make questions request.
+- Request 50 questions with new token

 All of this steps was done immediately, which caused __Too Many Requests__ status code.